How to talk about marriage with your boyfriend

 And if it is important enough for you to end the relationship, be honest about that too.
 Show him that you value yourself a lot and want to honor a desire that God put inside of you for a reason.

-Remember that one of the key attributes of a healthy relationship is that both partners keep a sense of self-sufficiency, self-value and independence.
+Remember that one of the key attributes of a healthy relationship is that both partners keep a sense of self-sufficiency, self-value, and independence.
 And as a single woman, your own joy and peace should always be your priority.

 3. Ask for his thoughts and fears

-For a man to desire to commit to you in marriage he needs to feel like you provide a safe space for him to be vulnerable and truthful.
+For a man to desire to commit to you in marriage he needs to feel like you provide a safe space for him to be honest and truthful.
 And the topic of marriage is probably the best to show him that you respect his feelings.

+Even if he says he doesn’t want to get married.
 While it might sound silly or immature to you, your boyfriend’s fears about marriage are very real and intense to him.
 Encourage him to share these with you and find out how you can eliminate them.

 4. Ask him about his plans for the f